microsoftgraph/botframework-csharp-excelbot-rest-sample/README.md

 Complete the these steps to setup your development environment to build and test the Excel bot:

   * Clone this repo to a local folder
-  * Clone and build the [Excel REST API Explorer](https://github.com/microsoftgraph/uwp-csharp-excel-snippets-rest-sample) sample to the same folder.
-Excel Bot uses a library in the Excel REST API Explorer project to make the REST API calls to the Microsoft Graph.
   * Rename the **./ExcelBot/PrivateSettings.config.example** file to **PrivateSettings.config**.
   * Open the ExcelBot.sln solution file
   * Register the bot in the [Bot Framework](https://dev.botframework.com/bots/new)